Hints 0 / 16

 You'll start with a spreadsheet of B2B SaaS marketing data and end the hour with a tool that builds your dashboard, finds anomalies, drafts the stakeholder email, and pushes it all to a Slides deck — on brand, in your voice, with one click.

-The shape of the hourWhat you'll do, when
+The shape of the sessionWhat you'll do, when

-Don't try to climb every rung.
-Most people get to level 3 or 4 in an hour, which is already remarkable.
+~2 hours 10 minutes total.
+Don't try to climb every rung — most people get to rung 3 or 4 in the hour of build time, which is already remarkable.
 Pick the rungs that solve your Friday afternoon.

-API key, Sheet, paste the starter, build the basic dashboard.
+The intro talk, then setup — API key, Sheet template, paste the starter, build the basic dashboard.

 Section 1Setup, in three steps